andreyto/pgp-par/README.md

 The options defining the cluster environment and the path to the installation directory must be provided as indicated below.

     OPTIONS:

     -h help message

--e computing environment name (‘ranger’ is the environment configured for XSEDE Ranger cluster; 'htc' covers both HTC clusters and multi-core workstations).
-The computing environments are discussed in detail below.
+    -e computing environment name ("ranger" is the environment configured for XSEDE Ranger cluster; "htc" covers both HTC clusters and multi-core workstations).
+The computing environments are discussed in detail in README under "Customizing the build procedure".

     -r the installation directory (PGP\_ROOT)

 **example:**

     installPGP.sh -e ranger -r <path to PGP_ROOT>

--   When the script exits successfully after installing the software, it will print messages to standard output, informing the user what to do next for executing the pipeline.
+When the script exits successfully after installing the software, it will print messages to standard output, informing the user what to do next for executing the pipeline.

-IV).
-Running the pipeline
---------------------------

-When the user selects "ranger" installation environment, our pipeline instantiates several scripts that make it more simple for the user to execute the pipeline under the MPI Makeflow backend described above.
+####Customizing the build procedure
+Although CMake invoked by `installPGP.sh` will try to figure out the locations of necessary libraries on your system automatically, it might still need some explicit instructions that you can provide by editing some files under checked out **source** directory `proteogenomics/config` **before** `installPGP.sh` is invoked.
+This is especially likely needed on compute clusters, where the administrators often build multiple customized versions of libraries such as Boost and place them in non-standard locations (such as /usr/local/packages).
+Pointing CMake to the right Boost Python bindings library is typically the most challenging part of the build procedure on such heavily modified systems.
+There has to be a match between the versions of the selected Python interpreter, C++ compiler (or mpiCC wrapper) and Boost Python library.
+Additionally, the pipeline environment file might have to be modified by appending the directory where Boost shared libraries are located to the `LD_LIBRARY_PATH` environment variable.

+We customize CMake variables through the so called "toolchain" files in `proteogenomics/config/`, with files named after a specific target computing environment.
+For example, there is `toolchain.ranger.cmake` that sets necessary CMake variables for XSEDE Ranger cluster.
 TACC Ranger was the XSEDE cluster where we have tested the MPI execution mode.

+When the user selects "ranger" installation environment, our pipeline instantiates several scripts that make it more simple for the user to later execute the pipeline under the MPI Makeflow backend described above.
 At build time, the "ranger" option also uses "module" commands to make available the proper dependencies such as MPI compilers for building Makeflow as well as Boost libraries.
 "Module" command is a standardised user environment management script used by XSEDE clusters ([https://www.xsede.org/software-environments][7]).

-The users will have to modify the details of specific package versions activated my the "module" command in order to adapt the building and execution environment to their specific XSEDE cluster.
-If they call their cluster `my_cluster`, they can copy every file that has a name like `*.ranger.*` to a file that has the word `ranger` replaced with the word `my_cluster`, modify the necessary content the new files, and then run the installation procedure as `installPGP.sh -e my_cluster -r <path to PGP_ROOT>`
+On XSEDE systems, the users will have to modify the details of specific package versions activated my the "module" command in order to adapt the building and execution environment to their specific cluster.
+If they decide to call their cluster `my_cluster`, they can copy every file that has a name like `*.ranger.*` in the source `proteogenomics/config` directory to a file that has the word `ranger` replaced with the word `my_cluster`, modify the necessary content in the new files, and then run the installation procedure as `installPGP.sh -e my_cluster -r <path to PGP_ROOT>`.
+Alternatively, the users can simply edit the `*.ranger.*` files and use `installPGP.sh -e ranger -r <path to PGP_ROOT>`.

 Using other Makeflow backends such as SGE serial job submission or multicore workstation is much more simple, and those cases are covered by the sample execution scripts instantiated when "htc" environment is selected during installation.

-The users can always modify the parameters of Makeflow execution and backend job submission following Makeflow User Manual ([http://www3.nd.edu/~ccl/software/manuals/makeflow.html][8]), possibly using our scipts as the starting point.
-Our scripts have extensive annotations in inline comments.
-Some site-specific tuning of job submission scripts will likely to be required on any computational cluster, considering the multitude of customizations of both the operating and batch systems that cluster administrators typically employ.
+To customize the build procedure on HTC systems, the users can edit `*.htc.*` files.

+IV).
+Running the pipeline
+--------------------------

 At high level, the pipeline execution consists of two stages.
 The first, serial stage prepares the input data and generates the workflow file for the second stage.
 The second stage performs the analysis in multiple parallel processes (with some internal barrier synchronisation steps, for example, for computing the *p-values*).

 Because scheduling policies and node availability are typically vastly different between serial and parallel jobs on MPI clusters like XSEDE systems, we have given to the user the control over launching these two stages in these environments as described below.
-For HTC environments, these two stages are executed consequtively by a single script.
+For HTC environments, these two stages are executed consecutively by a single script.

+The users can always modify the parameters of Makeflow execution and backend job submission by following the Makeflow User Manual ([http://www3.nd.edu/~ccl/software/manuals/makeflow.html][8]), possibly using our template scipts as the starting points.
+Our scripts have extensive annotations in inline comments.
+Some site-specific tuning of job submission scripts will likely to be required on any computational cluster, considering the multitude of customizations of both the operating and batch systems that cluster administrators typically employ.

+The following steps must be taken to execute the proteogenomics analysis:

 **A).
 Data Requirements: Genomic & Proteomic Data.**